Skip to main content

 Credit Counseling DMP No Moderate 3-5 years Small monthly fee Can pay in full, want lower rate

-Chapter 7 Bankruptcy Debt discharged Major impact, stays 10 years 3-6 months process Attorney fees Truly unsustainable, last resort
+Chapter 7 Bankruptcy Debt discharged Significant, stays 10 years 3-6 months process Attorney fees Unmanageable through other approaches

-Chapter 13 Bankruptcy Restructured Major impact, stays 7 years 3-5 year repayment Attorney fees Keep assets, reorganize payments
+Chapter 13 Bankruptcy Restructured Significant, stays 7 years 3-5 year repayment Attorney fees Keep assets, reorganize payments

 How to Tell If a Debt Relief Company Is Legitimate

-A legitimate debt relief company charges no upfront fees, is BBB A+ Rated and Accredited, belongs to the American Association for Debt Resolution (AADR), and has IAPDA-certified counselors.
+A legitimate debt relief company charges no upfront fees, is BBB accredited, belongs to the American Association for Debt Resolution (AADR), and has IAPDA-certified counselors.
 Red flags include fee demands before settling any debt, guaranteed savings promises, and pressure tactics.
 The FTC's rules on this are clear.

-Here's what bugs me about this industry: there are companies that have genuinely helped hundreds of thousands of people over decades, and there are companies that were incorporated last Tuesday and are running ads today.
+Here's a real concern in this industry: some companies have genuinely helped hundreds of thousands of people over decades, while others were incorporated last Tuesday and are already running ads.
 They often look identical from the outside.
-So let's talk about how to tell them apart.
+Here's how to tell them apart.

 Things a legitimate debt relief company will always do:

-• Give you a full, written explanation of fees and program terms before you sign anything
+• Provide a full, written explanation of fees and program terms before any agreement is signed

 • Charge fees only after successfully settling each debt, never before